digitalbazaar/bedrock-ledger-node/README.md

 bedrockLedger.getNodeIterator(actor, options, (err, iterator) => {
   if(err) {
-    throw new Error("Failed to fetch iterator for ledger nodes:", err);
+    throw new Error('Failed to fetch iterator for ledger nodes:', err);
   }

   for(let ledgerNodeMeta of iterator) {
     console.log('Ledger node:',  ledgerNodeMeta);
   }
 });
 ```